 For each consequential decision, record what you expect to happen, why you expect it, how you feel about the situation, and the date.
 Then review periodically.

 Over time, patterns emerge.
-You might discover that decisions made on Fridays work out worse than Tuesdays.
+You might discover that decisions made on Fridays turn out worse than those made on Tuesdays.
 Or that your emotional state correlates with outcomes.
 Or that a particular type of opportunity consistently disappoints.

 What to record for investment decisions: